 There are three cases where the Hosting CSE shall configure or override an expirationTime value that differs from the value specified in the resource representation (if present):

 The Originator does not specify an expirationTime.
+The expirationTime shall be set with the parent expirationTime if present else it shall be set with service subscription expirationTime.
+If none of these are present then the expirationTime shall be set as per system policies.

 The Originator requests an expiration time that is later than the expirationTime of the parent.
+The expirationTime shall be set with expirationTime of the parent.

+The Originator requests an expiration time that is later than the expirationTime of the Service Subscription.
+The expirationTime shall be set with expirationTime of the service subscription.

 The Hosting CSE determines that the expiration time requested by the Originator does not meet its requirements (e.g. based on a local policy).

-In each of these cases, the Hosting CSE shall configure an expirationTime into the resource that is less than or equal to the expirationTime of the parent resource.
+The expirationTime shall be set as per system policies.

 In addition, the Hosting CSE shall communicate the modified value back to the originator in the response if the Result Content parameter permits this.

 If the creator attribute is present in the resource representation and supported by the type of resource to be created its value shall be NULL.
 If the originator provides a value for the creator attribute but resource type does not support the creator attribute, then the Hosting CSE shall reject the request with a Response Status Code indicating a "BAD_REQUEST" error.
 If the originator provides a value for the creator attribute within the request, the Hosting CSE shall reject the request with a Response Status Code indicating a "BAD_REQUEST" error.